-The Inland Empire’s regional partners, First 5 San Bernardino, First 5 Riverside County, and Loma Linda Children’s Hospital, invited VIVA Strategy + Communications to help them form a strategic alliance under the nationally-recognized Help Me Grow systems model.
+The Inland Empire’s regional partners, First 5 San Bernardino, First 5 Riverside County, and Loma Linda University Children’s Health, invited VIVA Social Impact Partners to help them form a strategic alliance under the nationally-recognized Help Me Grow systems model.
 This partnership will help them leverage existing resources to ensure their communities identify vulnerable children, link families to community-based services, and empower families to support their children’s healthy development.

 Key activities of this engagement: